Schanihbg/anax_flat/content/about.md

 * To be used in teaching the [dbwebb course design](http://dbwebb.se/design).

+The site is maintained and modified by Lösningen, and will be used throughout the design course.
+We will learn about Markdown, LESS and typography in this course.

+Maybe I'll learn one thing or two about designing webpages...

-The source for this site is available on GitHub in [canax/anax-flat](git@github.com:canax/anax-flat.git).
+The source for this site is available on GitHub in [anax_flat](https://github.com/Schanihbg/anax_flat).

 This site is produced by [Mikael Roos](https://mikaelroos.se) (mos@dbwebb.se).
 This site is modified by Lösningen.